 But that all changes.
 When a car accident destroys his leg, Ezra’s future comes crashing down around him.
 There doesn’t seem to be any hope in sight.
 This book is about what happens when life shatters around you, and there doesn’t seem to be any way to pick up the pieces.
 This book follows Ezra as he stitches his life together around his new identity that seems to be springing from his injury.

 2. Looking for Alaska by John Green

-Written before The Fault In Our Stars, this book served as Green’s initial leap to literary fame.
+Written before The Fault In Our Stars, Looking for Alaska served as Green’s initial leap to literary fame.
 It’s a story of dealing with tragedy and the aftermath, wrapped up in a delightful young adult novel.
-The novel’s protagonist is ‘Pudge’ Halter, who moves to an Alabama boarding school in order to seek a “Great Perhaps.”
-He finds a friend—the Colonel, an ambitious mastermind of elaborate prank wars.
-He also finds Alaska, a moody brilliant girl who’s interested in many things.
+The novel’s protagonist is "Pudge" Halter, who moves to an Alabama boarding school in order to seek a “Great Perhaps.”
+He finds a friend: the Colonel, an ambitious mastermind of elaborate prank wars.
+He also finds Alaska, a moody, brilliant girl who’s interested in many things.